googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 2. The [to_production.txt](https://github.com/google/fonts/blob/main/to_production.txt) file lists the path that are ready to go to the live server after being validating in sandbox.

-3. The [to_delists.txt](https://github.com/google/fonts/blob/main/to_delist.txt) file lists all the files that we want to revome from the repository and that should not be displayed on [fonts.google.com](https://fonts.google.com) anymore.
+3. The [to_delists.txt](https://github.com/google/fonts/blob/main/to_delist.txt) file lists all the files that we want to remove from the repository and that should not be displayed on [fonts.google.com](https://fonts.google.com) anymore.
 This file is not linked to any script though, completing it demands a manual intervention from the on call engineer.

 A list looks like that: